 Who are Qashqai tribes?
 Qashqai tribe are Turkish- Iranian people who used to be the first power in south Iran from early times.
 Qashqai tribe, being one of the most populated tribes in Iran, are famous for patronizing their traditions and ceremonies.
-Qashqai is a fan of partying and celebration in large numbers.
-They play music, dance, smoke water pipes, drink herbal tea, eat delicious kebab, and chat with each other from evening till night.
+Qashqai is a fan of partying and celebrations in large numbers.
+They play music, dance, smoke water pipes, drink herbal tea, eat delicious kebabs, and chat with each other from evening till night.

 This day tour with supporting the local community and considering the expenses to preserve the environment is the right choice for Eco-Friendly Travellers and Responsible traveling.

 Our quick Nomad tour in 30 hours starts at 4 pm from Shiraz or Isfahan.
 (Based on the season, departures from Shiraz might be the only choice)

 Transfer to the Nomads’ location, we will pass from mountains and fields to reach their tents.
 After the greeting with the family, we’ll enjoy a walk nearby and watch the sun drowning!
 That’s almost the time that the herds of sheep are coming back from the pasture, while happy little sheeps fool around and it’s hard to guide them.

 Coming back to the tent, we’ll gather to have a delicious dinner, made with fresh ingredients and professional mom chef!